 Gamesradar reported ahead of E3 2019 that the project, with a working title of Great Rune, “is set in the Norse world, exploring Norse mythology and all its dark legends.”
 Other rumors reported by Gematsu called it an “open-world title (with horse riding) … with various kingdoms to visit and abilities to obtain from killing the leaders of those kingdoms.”

-Miyazaki himself also noted that the game was “open world,” confirming early teases referring to it as “the largest FromSoftware game to date.”
+In terms of gameplay elements, Miyazaki has referred to the game as “open world,” confirming early teases that called it “the largest FromSoftware game to date.”
 If horseback riding does play a vital role in Elden Ring, then it might feel closer to Zelda: Breath of the Wild or even Shadow of the Colossus, but don’t worry, you can still expect the same brutal combat and nearly impossible boss battles.

 “Boss fights are something we enjoy making and make up one of the climaxes to this title as well,” Miyazaki said.
 “We feel there is a wide variety of unique and horrifying bosses for players to look forward to.”